cislune/DEM-Calibration-Project-Chrono/chronosetup.md

-## INSTRUCTIONS FOR SETTING UP PyChrono AND PyDEME (WP1 GOALS/REQURIEMENTS)
+## INSTRUCTIONS FOR SETTING UP PyChrono and PyDEME
-**writing this with an attempt to be as transparent and helpful as possible!**

-**PREVIEW THIS FILE IN VS CODE OR CURSOR IDE USING Ctrl+Shift+V ON WINDOWS/LINUX**

 ## -1.
 NOTES